Closed-circuit television: History

 An early mechanical CCTV system was developed in June 1927 by Russian physicist Leon Theremin.
 Originally requested by CTO (the Soviet Council of Labor and Defense), the system consisted of a manually operated scanning-transmitting camera and wireless shortwave transmitter and receiver, with a resolution of a hundred lines.
 Having been commandeered by Kliment Voroshilov, Theremin's CCTV system was demonstrated to Joseph Stalin, Semyon Budyonny, and Sergo Ordzhonikidze, and subsequently installed in the courtyard of the Moscow Kremlin to monitor approaching visitors.

-Another early CCTV system was installed by Siemens AG at Test Stand VII in Peenemünde, Nazi Germany, in 1942, for observing the launch of V-2 rockets.
+Another early CCTV system was installed by Siemens at Test Stand VII in Peenemünde, Nazi Germany, in 1942, for observing the launch of V-2 rockets.

 In the United States, the first commercial closed-circuit television system became available in 1949 from Remington Rand and designed by CBS Laboratories, called "Vericon".
 Vericon was advertised as not requiring a government permit due to the system using cabled connections between camera and monitor rather than over-the-air transmission.

 Technology

 The earliest video surveillance systems involved constant monitoring because there was no way to record and store information.
 The development of reel-to-reel media enabled the recording of surveillance footage.
 These systems required magnetic tapes to be changed manually, with the operator having to manually thread the tape from the tape reel through the recorder onto a take-up reel.
 Due to these shortcomings, video surveillance was not widespread.

 Later, videocassette recorder technology became available in the 1970s, making it easier to record and erase information, and the use of video surveillance became more common.
 During the 1990s, digital multiplexing was developed, allowing several cameras to record at once, as well as time-lapse and motion-only recording.
 This saved time and money which then led to an increase in the use of CCTV.

-This trend toward digital technology has continued.
-Modern CCTV technology includes a shift to Internet-based products, IP cameras, and systems that combine video with other data streams.
-A significant evolution of this concept is video telematics, which is a core component of modern fleet management.
-In these systems, vehicle-mounted cameras (dashcams) are integrated with a GPS tracking unit.
-This allows the system to not only record video but also to automatically upload footage of specific events (like a collision or harsh braking) to a central server for incident analysis and driver coaching.
+CCTV technology has been shifting towards Internet-based products and systems, and other technological developments.